postmodern/chruby/CONTRIBUTING.md

 * Tab indent code.
 * Keep code within 80 columns.
 * Use the `function` keyword for functions.
+* Use printf instead of echo.
 * Quote all String variables.
-* Variables which do not belong in the environment must not be upper-case
+* Variables which do not belong in the environment must not be upper-case.
 * Prefer single-line expressions where appropriate:

         [[ -n "$foo" ]] && other command